 It is very safe to be in Nainital throughout the year.
 However, visitors are advised to stay cautious during monsoon season.
 The only thing visitors have to consider is to stay indoors as it may rain continuously during the rainy season.

-The standard rules of safety like being alert with strangers and not to hang out in strange places will apply to everyone.
-If you are travelling alone then it is advisable to stay in a hotel in Nainital itself and not in a remote area.
+The standard rules of safety like being alert with strangers and not hanging out in strange places will apply to everyone.
+If you are traveling alone then it is advisable to stay in a hotel in Nainital itself and not in a remote area.